 6. Washington NPRC at the University of Washington

 7. Wisconsin NPRC at the University of Wisconsin–Madison

 But in 2015, the New England NPRC—embroiled in controversy over documentation of chronic and systemic neglect and mistreatment of monkeys, including in the deaths of 12 monkeys by dehydration—shuttered its doors, leaving seven.

 Let's Get the Doors of All the NPRCs Shuttered

-Join thousands of PETA supporters calling for the immediate closure of the Washington NPRC, the Oregon NPRC, and the Wisconsin NPRC and the release of their monkey victims to appropriate sanctuaries, where they could be safe for the rest of their lives and get dignity that they deserve.
+Join thousands of PETA supporters calling for the immediate closure of the Washington, Wisconsin, and Oregon NPRCs and the release of their monkey victims to appropriate sanctuaries where they would be safe for the rest of their lives and be treated with the dignity that they deserve.

-As soon as you take one action below, another will appear in its place.
-After you enter your information, just keep clicking “Send Message” to make sure that your voice is heard.
+As soon as you take one action, another will appear in its place.
+After you enter your information, just keep clicking “Send Message” to make sure your voice is heard.